Frequently Asked Questions

 Publishing is so subjective, and we're all playing a guessing game: what will attract an agent's attention, what will sell, what will sell big.
 Whether you land an agent or book deal is unfortunately beyond my control.
 What I can do is draw out the wonderful elements of your manuscript, help improve your storytelling and craft, and ensure you have a solid set of skills to apply to future projects.

 Can I submit to you for Pitch Wars if I've hired you for freelance editing?

 If we've worked together on a small critique and your project matches my wish list, absolutely!
 However, please note that each Pitch Wars submission carries the same weight; clients will not be given any special preference.
 If we've worked together on a full manuscript critique, I recommend submitting to other mentors.

 What methods of payment do you accept?

 I accept PayPal, Venmo, and Google Pay.
 For small critiques, I ask that you pay upfront.
 For large critiques, you'll pay in two installments: upon agreement and before delivery of edits.
 If you're booking a large critique more than 2 weeks in advance, I ask for a nonrefundable deposit of $50 to hold your spot.
-Returning clients and referrals enjoy a 10 percent discount on one future service.
+Returning clients receive a 10 percent discount on future services.